 - Best practices and suggestions for how to solve problems that arise

 - Links to other resources that employees can leverage

-Depending on your team’s scope of work, you may also include other sections that address common questions your employees have.
+Depending on your team’s scope of work, you may also include other sections that address common issues your employees face.
 Though creating this resource will require a lot of effort from your high performers, it will save them lots of time in the long run.